Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Assumptions. Concept of solution. Technical preliminaries

-where the solutions $\Pi_i$ and $\Sigma_i$ are unique up to additive constants, by virtue of definitions \eqref{drift1} and \eqref{drift2} of the effective drift constants.
+where the solutions $\Pi_i$ and $\Sigma_i$ are unique up to additive constants, by virtue of the expressions \eqref{drift1} and \eqref{drift2} defining the effective drift constants.
 Since $\eps\Na \Pi^\eps_i(x) = (\Na_y\Pi_i)(x/\eps)$ (similarly for the variable $\Sigma$), periodic extensions of \eqref{aux1} in $\Real^d$ allow us to write:

 \begin{remark} For brevity of presentation, we have assumed suitable extensions for the velocity field and parameters defined in $Y$, respectively in $\Om^\eps$.
-In essence, \eqref{extLa} and \eqref{extVel} apply in situations just as in \eqref{aux1} and \eqref{aux2} by introducing distinct problems in the solid and gas-filled regions of $Y$ as follows:
+Specifically, in situations as in \eqref{aux1} and \eqref{aux2}, we introduce distinct problems in the solid and gas-filled regions of $Y$ (respectively $\Om^\eps$) as follows:

 \end{remark} Substituting \eqref{aux2} in \eqref{convEq1} and integrating by part